ART ADVISOR GLORI COHEN WITH 5 OF THE ANDY WARHOL FOUNDATION SERIES SURFBOARDS, PHOTOGRAPHED IN HER ART FILLED NEW JERSEY HOME

 “San Diego Surf” was not released because when Warhol returned to New York, he was famously shot by actress Valerie Solanas.
 The project was shelved… that is until 2010 when Factory alumni Paul Morissey finished it posthumously and the movie was finally released in 2012.
 Coincidentally that was the same year Bessell obtained the worldwide rights to license Warhol’s images for surfboard art.

 CAMOFLAGE (SHOWN HERE WITH BLACK GLASS/MIXED MEDIUM STANDING FIGURE BY DANIEL ARSHAM) & FLOWERS

 There are now about 20 Andy Warhol Foundation Artist Series surfboards in production.
 All are in a limited and numbered edition of 10 or 12.
 Style of Sport’s good friend, art advisor Glori Cohen (email@example.com), represents these boards for sale exclusively in New Jersey, five of which we photographed at her house earlier this week.

-Now while these boards can be surfed, they are meant to be art, and are actually a reasonably priced investment, currently ranging between roughly $5,600 and $8,400.
-According to Cohen, the prices have been steadily going up, and the flower is now sold out.
+Now while these boards can be surfed, they are meant to be art, and are actually a reasonably priced investment.
+STYLE of SPORT has collaborated with Cohen and boards from her collection are now available for purchase at GC/EDITIONS.
 For pop art and surf lovers this is the wave to catch!